315 Market Street,

 5 people favorited this theater

-I am not certain of the date it closed, but I believe that like the rest of Market Street, it fell victim to nearby malls.
+The Strand Theatre was closed June 12, 1980.
+I believe that like the rest of Market Street, it fell victim to nearby malls.
 The once thriving Market Street is now a shadow of its former self.
 The building is now used as an electrical supply warehouse.

 Just login to your account and subscribe to this theater